Erandelax/fonline-roleplay-server/_posts/2019-02-03-a-word-about-combat.md

 ## Bullets, laser or plasma

 Bullets cause piercing and crushing damage.
-Laser causes various blinding effects, crushing, thermal and radiation damage (which varies from non lethal blinding guns to heavy laser rifes causing explosions on hit).
+Laser causes various blinding effects, crushing, thermal and radiation damage (vary from non lethal blinding guns to heavy laser rifes causing explosions on hit).
 Plasma guns cause high AOE thermal damage and huge mental one on each hit.
 Flamethrowers are considered plasma weapons.